• High Temperature Ceramic Fiber Glass Fiber Textiles for Heat Insulation System 1

 Plastic bag inside, woven bag outside

-Q: Can glass fiber textile be used in corrosion-resistant materials?
+Q: Is glass fiber textile lightweight?

 Send your message to us